 1-click automatic WordPress site installation or getting WP installed on account set up and built in NGINX page caching.

 SiteGround vs Bluehost – Pros and cons

-SiteGround comes in as one of the cheapest web hosts around (on par with Bluehost), however that’s about the only thing SiteGround has in common with Bluehost.
+SiteGround comes in as one of the best web hosts on the market.

 Because SiteGround really is the best (and I would argue, the only) shared web hosting provider on the market right now that you should consider using.